-Officials from the Organization of the Petroleum Exporting Countries (OPEC) approved the document on Monday in a sign its members are achieving a consensus on managing production.
+The Organization of the Petroleum Exporting Countries (OPEC) approved a document on Monday outlining its long-term strategy, a sign its members are achieving consensus on managing production.

-But OPEC has so far achieved little otherwise.
-Cartel representatives met on Friday in Vienna, and then again on Saturday with their counterparts from non-member producers.
-They did not reach any specific terms, and Iran has been reluctant to even freeze its output, sources said.
+But OPEC has achieved little otherwise.
+Representatives met on Friday in Vienna, and then again on Saturday with their counterparts from non-member producers.
+They did not reach any specific terms, and sources said Iran has been reluctant to even freeze output.